quintel/documentation/docs/api/scenarios.md

 }
 ```

-### Create a Scenario with slider settings
+### Create a scenario with slider settings

 User values may also be provided on create in the `user_values` object.
-You can supply the `detailed`
-parameter to see them reflected in the response.

 <ApiEndpoint data={endpointData.create} />